omniprime/100-days-of-code/log.md

 **Today's Progress**: I spent half of my hour learning more JavaScript.
 I spent the other half working on my personal CSS.

 **Thoughts:** I am trying to replace Bootstrap to some degree so I know more about what is going on with my page than just having to guess how some of thier things interact.
 I still have a hard time with positioning.
 I have a header and a main body in good places, but my footer is floating at the top right now.
 Will work more on it tomorrow.

+### Day 11: January 13th, 2017

+**Today's Progress**: I spent half of my hour learning more JavaScript.
+I spent the other half working on my personal CSS.

+**Thoughts:** Splitting the JavaScript lessions might not be the best choice.
+I had to go back a rereference some things from yesterday.
+Not the worst thing in the world, but took time away.
+I spent about 45 minutes on more CSS work.
+I still am having issues positioning items.
+I look forward to my week off of work so I might be able to spend more time learning and testing.